The LEADERSHIP-AI Synthesis: How Visionary Leaders Can Successfully Collaborate & Compete With the LLMs & Algorithms

 If patients can find chatbots more comforting than physicians, and AI can create original ideas better than individual humans, how long before employees find AI more caring than their managers and Boards find AI more value-creating than their CxO leaders?

 This puts extraordinary pressure on leaders.
 However, I like to see it less as a challenge to rise to and more as an invitation to switch on and step up.
 It’s no longer enough to sound caring because we use some psychological safety tools we learnt in a short training course.
 We must be caring even when it is inconvenient.
-We cannot just perform empathy, like an AI does; we must embody it over a sustained period.
-We cannot merely mimic customer-centricity; we must model it.
-We cannot just talk innovation; we have to be able to lead it through all the setbacks and challenges.

 The LEADERSHIP-AI Synthesis blends Artificial Intelligence with HUMAN Wisdom